nk-/responsive-nav/README.md

 ## Preview in browser

 - Clone this repository
-- Get "zenscroll-min.js" from its [repository](https://github.com/zengabor/zenscroll) and place it in "js" folder
+- If you do not plan tu use zenscroll, comment it out in "index.html" file, two lines by the bottom.
+Else: get "zenscroll-min.js" from its [repository](https://github.com/zengabor/zenscroll) and place it in "js" folder and leave "index.html" intact.

 ![Poster image](Poster.png)